PeterTramm/python-api-challenge/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-<p>The goal of this project was to obtain weather data from an API source and analyze weather properties relationships with latitude and longitutde coordinates
+<p>The goal of this project was to obtain weather data from an API source and analyze weather properties relationships with latitude and longitutde coordinates.
 </p>

 ### Built With